 What To Include On An Australian Resume.

-The Australian job market is notoriously competitive, especially in Sydney and in Melbourne.
+The Australian job market is notoriously competitive, especially in Sydney and Melbourne.
 You must ensure that your resume ticks all of the boxes that the local employers expect.

 Unlike a CV, a resume is much more to the point.